gardenjs/docs/README.md

-# Garden website
+# gardenjs.org

 [Garden](https://github.com/rabbitdevelopment/garden) is a lightweight and superfast component library explorer for UI development, testing and documentation.

+## Website & documentation

 This is the [Garden website](https://garden.rabbitdevelopment.com/) with the documentation and this is the website as a [Garden demo](https://gardendemo.rabbitdevelopment.com/).

-You can view this repository as a code demo of Garden.
+You can use this repository as a code demo of Garden.
 We use Svelte here which then works in a similar way for other supported Frameworks like Vue and React.

 Happy Gardening :)